Financial Aid Frequently Asked Questions

 Can I charge my books and supplies against my financial aid?

-Yes, if you (and your parent, if a parent plus loan has been certified), sign the Financial Aid Authorization Form and return it to the financial aid office.
+Yes, if you (and your parent, if a parent plus loan has been certified in the parent borrower's name), sign a Financial Aid Authorization Form.
 This form is required before the Office of Student Accounts is able to allow any indirect charges to be posted against your pending Financial Aid.
-The form can be mailed to Financial Aid and Scholarships or faxed to 843-349-2347.

 This authorization only needs to be signed once during your entire enrollment at CCU.